tuxedocurly/ichat_recovery_tool/README.md

 * **Windows Defender Warning:** When running the pre-compiled binary, the windows defender screen may appear as the binary is not signed.
 To bypass this: In the Windows Defender popup, click "More Info" then "Run Anyway"
 * **Re-Running the Tool With the Same Input & Output Produces Duplicate .html message entries:** If you run the tool on the same input folder/data AND use the same output folder, your .html files will contain duplicate message entries.
 Just something to be aware of.
 I'll improve this eventually.
+* **Folder "Browse" Buttons Not Visible On App Open On MacOS:** If you don't see the "Browse" button to select input and output folders on MacOS after running the app, resize the window until the buttons appear.

 ## **Requirements**